Is it possible to learn to play drums without a drum set? Absolutely!

 Which practice pad should I get?

-I personally believe it’s better to invest in a high-quality pad than buy a cheap one as this will help you develop better muscular strength, technique and control, allowing you to make the most of your practice.
+I personally believe it’s better to invest in a high-quality pad than buy a cheap one as this will help you develop better strength, technique and control, allowing you to make the most of your practice.

 These are exactly the kind of patterns (known as rudiments) that drummers learn on their practice pads, which they can then transfer to real drums, as Isiah Rowser is doing.